 During my latest carp fishing trip, I started wondering about all the differences between common carp and mirror carp.
 There are actually quite simple ways to tell them apart, and so, the idea for this article was born.

-The most obvious difference between a common carp and a mirror carp is the way they look.
 Common carp are fully covered by scales, whilst mirror carp have irregular patches of scales all over their body.
 Mirror carp are usually deeper than commons.
 Additionally, common carp usually fight harder than mirror carp do when they have been hooked.

 If you want to know more ways of how to tell the difference between common and mirror carp, keep reading this article for facts and tips.
 This way, you will always know what type of carp you have caught when fishing!